Heart Rhythm Disorder

 For information about defibrillation (treating fibrillation by using electric shocks to restore the heart's correct rhythm) refer to heart rhythm disorder points #2 and #3.

-The symptoms of arrhythmia can vary, depending on the type of arrhythmia, but in general they include:
+The symptoms of heart rhythm disorders can vary, depending on the type of arrhythmia, but in general they include: